Ineichen-Group/NeuroTrialNER/README.md

 ## GPT Model
 The extraction of condition and intervention using GPT is in [Annotate with GPT.ipynb](models%2Fgpt%2FAnnotate%20with%20GPT.ipynb).
 Note that the code expects a valid OpenAPI key that can be read from the credentials.txt file.
 Note that the annotation can take up to 20 minutes.
+The results are saved under [predictions](models%2Fpredictions).

 ## Dictionary Lookup